DanRoscigno/scrape-to-pdf/README.md

 pdfcombine -y combine.yaml
 ```

-## Customizing the doocs site for PDF
+## Customizing the docs site for PDF

 Some things do not make sense to have in the PDF, like the Feedback form at the bottom of the page.
 Removing the Feedback form from the PDF can be done with CSS.
-This snippet is from `src/css/custom.css`:
+This snippet is added to the Docusaurus CSS file `src/css/custom.css`:

 ```css
 @media print {